unikraft/eurosys21-artifacts/experiments/fig_07_syscall-support/README 2.md

 1. Prepare the environment by executing the `./setup.sh` script.
 Note that this script takes a long time...
 2. Run the syscalls experiment by running `./run_all.sh`.
-3. Generate the heatmap by running the `./plot.sh` script and then the figure is saved into the current repository as `syscall-heatmap.pdf`.
+3. Generate the graph by running the `./plot.sh` script and then the figure is saved into the current repository as `syscall-support.pdf`.

 ## How to Use (manual test)